MetalHexx/TeensyROM-UI/README.md

 - Once the app loads, it should automatically detect and connect to the correct TeensyROM Cartridge port.
 - Click on the `Compass` icon in the left navigation menu
 - Click the `Download` icon in the upper right corner of the screen to index all the files on your TR storage.
   - The dialog that pops up will further explain why this is important.
-See: [Help Guides](#help-guides)
+See: [Tips and Tricks](#tips-and-tricks)
 - Click the `Dice` icon or one of the file type filter buttons.
 This will launch a random file.
 - Enjoy the ride!
-For more details on the various features available and how to get the most out of the UI, check out the [Help Guides](#help-guides).

-## Help Guides
+Check out [Tips and Tricks](#tips-and-tricks) for additional info.

+## Tips and Tricks
-One day we'll have some docs here. :) For now, the [demo](https://www.youtube.com/watch?v=cdS4zbQS-TY) goes over the feature set pretty well.
+- One day we'll have better docs here.
+Maybe never, we'll see how well the UI explains itself. ;)
+- For now, the [demo](https://www.youtube.com/watch?v=cdS4zbQS-TY) goes over the feature set pretty well.
+- Be sure to check out the `Settings` view for some options to better suit your needs.
+- Hover over any UI control (buttons, etc) to get some help text.
+- Don't skip indexing to get max usage of the features.
+- If you don't do a full indexing, search and randomization will only work on the directories you've visited.
+- If you're storing a VERY large number of files like HVSC, I recommend doing it the old way with USB/SD.
+It's simply faster.
+- If you change the contents of the SD or USB storage outside of the UI, be sure to re-index.
+Otherwise they'll appear to be missing.
+- If you feel like being adventurous,
+  - Settings that haven't been exposed in the UI here: `\Assets\System\Config\Settings.json`
+  - You can find the index files in `\Assets\System\Cache`
+  - Backup your files before changing them.
+  - If you want to reset the system, you can delete these .json files, no big deal.
+They'll be recreated with defaults on the next app startup.
+- Be sure to come back for updated tips and tricks.